robfatland/serverless/azure/tutorial.md

 This will configure an environment to match these choices and create the project; takes a couple minutes.

-Activate the explorer by clicking the double page icon at the upper left.
+Activate the explorer by clicking the double page icon at the top of the activity bar.
 You should see an item corresponding to your new project.
 Expand this view.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/24_1_VSCode_Azure_Function_file_explorer.png" alt="drawing" width="200"/>